radius-project/radius/docs/content/user-guides/tutorial/dapr-microservices/dapr-microservices-initial-deployment/index.md

 ## Add backend container

-Next you'll add a `backend` component for the website's backend.
+Next you'll add a `backend` resource for the website's backend.

 Radius captures the relationships and intentions behind an application, which simplifies deployment and management.
-The single `backend` component in your template.bicep file will contain everything needed for the website backend to run.
+The single `backend` resource in your template.bicep file will contain everything needed for the website backend to run.

-Your `backend` component will specify:
+Your `backend` resource, which has resource type ContainerComponent, will specify:

-- **kind:** `radius.dev/Container@v1alpha1`, a generic container.
 - **container image:** `radius.azurecr.io/daprtutorial-backend`, a Docker image the container will run.
 This is where your application's backend code lives.

 Update your template.bicep file to match the full application definition: